Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The last morning of the trip.
 Everything is damp but it's not raining now.
 It's a short paddle to our pickup at Bell Island on Lac la Croix.

-Yesterday, Leslie confirmed the time and place of our pickup with Zup's and today, they were on schedule.
+Yesterday, Leslie confirmed the time and place of our pickup with Zup's.
+Today, they were on schedule.
 The first run was to their base, where I settled our bill.

 ![Zup's boat with MN2 on Beatty railroad portage 2025-08-19 12:19](attachments/202508191219-000.jpeg "Zup's boat with MN2 on Beatty railroad portage 2025-08-19 12:19")